wellecks/lm-evaluation-harness/docs/isabelle_setup.md

 sbt "runMain pisa.server.PisaOneStageServer9000"
 ```
 The port specified in the config (here `"port": 9000`) should match the number that appears in the command (`PisaOneStageServer9000`).

+We *leave the server running while running the evaluation* (hence, the separate tmux window).

 #### Run the eval!
 Now try running the evaluation.
 An example script for running the evaluation is in `eval_scripts/eval_minif2f_isabelle_accelerate.sh`.